KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 ![Cursor no len](static/images/TESTING/Bugs/List-prior-to-being-cursor-and-change-to-count.png)

 Following some research of this issue, a suitable fix was found in this [Stack Overflow question.](https://stackoverflow.com/questions/65477524/flask-and-jinja-template-throwing-error-object-of-type-cursor-has-no-len)
-To resolve the TypeError  the 'definitions' lists were changed to return a cursor object instead and the if statements were updated also.
+To resolve the TypeError, the 'definitions' lists were changed to return a cursor object instead and the if statements were updated also.

 ![Definitions function](static/images/TESTING/Bugs/get-def-function.png)
 ![Category pg function](static/images/TESTING/Bugs/category_pg-function.png)